-- 2.6.1 This IIA has been developed to support the Draft Corporate Plan.
-It is considered a full (stage 2) IIA is required as the Draft Corporate Plan is deemed to be a Strategic Document. - 2.6.2 The Draft Corporate Plan was reported to the SWWCJC in December 2022, with Members giving approval for the undertaking of a 6 week public consultation to be undertaken thereon in early 2023.
-Any consultation responses received will be reported back to Members with a view to informing a final version of the Plan before its formal adoption scheduled for March 2023.
-It is anticipated that the consultation will also provide useful evidence for embedding into a second iteration of this IIA. - 2.6.3 Pending any responses received, this IIA will be updated ahead of March 2023, with suggested amendments made to the Draft Corporate Plan as appropriate.
-Due to the fact it is a strategic document we need to learn more about what impact it will have notably upon the protected characteristics. - 2.6.4 Discussions have taken place at officer level with the region's regeneration directors feeding into the Draft Plan.
-Advice has also been sought from a range of sector specific professionals including the Welsh language Commissioner's Office and Welsh Government's Biodiversity Policy Officer.
-Furthermore, presentations on the work of the CJC have been provided as part of an awareness raising process these include the Carmarthenshire Public Service Board.
+2.6.1 This IIA has been developed to support the Corporate Plan.
+It is considered a full (stage 2) IIA is required as the Corporate Plan is deemed to be a Strategic Document.

+2.6.2 The Corporate Plan was reported to the SWWCJC in December 2022 in Draft form, with Members giving approval for the undertaking of a 6 week public consultation to be undertaken thereon in early 2023.
+Consultation responses received were reported back to Members on 30 March 2023, with the Plan then formally approved.
+The consultation provided useful evidence for embedding into a second iteration of this IIA.

+2.6.3 Consultation responses led to the IIA being updated, with suggested amendments also made to the Draft Corporate Plan as appropriate.
+Due to the fact it is a strategic document we needed to learn more about what impact the Plan will have - notably upon the protected characteristics.

+2.6.4 Discussions have taken place at officer level with the region's regeneration directors feeding into the Plan.
+Advice has also been sought from a range of sector specific professionals - including the Welsh language Commissioner's Office and Welsh Government's Biodiversity Policy Officer.
+Furthermore, presentations on the work of the CJC have been provided as part of an awareness raising process - these include the Carmarthenshire Public Service Board.
-2.7 What were the outcomes of the consultation?

-- 2.7.1 The discussions held with officers / directors have been helpful in framing the Draft Plan - 2.7.2 We know however that we need to understand more about any impact the Draft Plan will have notably on protected characteristics.

-In this regard, this IIA will be updated following the public consultation exercise.
+- 2.7 What were the outcomes of the consultation? - 2.7.1 The discussions held with officers / directors have been helpful in framing the Plan. - 2.7.2 We knew however that we needed to understand more about any impact the Plan will have notably on protected characteristics.
+In this regard, this IIA has been updated following the public consultation exercise.
+Reference should be made to the meeting of the CJC on the